Tuesday, November 8, 2011

 ESCAPE FROM NEW YORK (1981)

 The coppers go in to get him, but only find his empty escape pod.
 The inmates have taken him hostage and instruct them to leave or the President dies.
-Plan B: convince soon-to-be-transported-to-Manhattan prisoner and ex-special forces soldier "Snake" Plissken to go in and save the President within 24 hours.
+Plan B: convince soon-to-be-transported-to-Manhattan prisoner and ex-special forces soldier "Snake" Plissken to go in and save the President (and a super important cassette tape that he's carrying) within 24 hours.
 How do they convince him?
 By placing explosives inside of his neck.
 That'll do it.

 So anyway Snake goes in and...it's kinda boring.
 He walks around a lot and talks to some people.
-Eventually he punches some punks, gets captured and forced to fight a giant dude with a spiked baseball bat, but even that is boring cause the fight is only a minute or two long.
-More talking and more running around happens until Snake finally locates the President.
+Eventually he punches some punks, gets captured and forced to fight a giant dude with a spiked baseball bat, but even that is boring cause the fight is only like two minutes long.
+More talking and more running around happens until Snake finally a hold of the President.
 Now he must escape from New York.

 I've heard tons of hype about this movie being totally badass.
 I can see how the idea for this movie is awesome, but the reality of it isn't all that great.
 It's pretty boring and considering how it came out the same year as THE ROAD WARRIOR it doesn't doesn't have any excuse not to be badass.
 I'm sure all kinds of fanboys are vomiting tears and punching their computers right now, but it's true.
 ESCAPE FROM NEW YORK is not action-packed and it looks pretty goddamn cheap.